 DME billing process:

-3) Credentials: In case of billing by a DME supplier, they must meet the credentialing requirement before applying for reimbursement.
+In the case of billing by a DME supplier, they must meet the credentialing requirement before applying for reimbursement.
 Apart from covered cast supplies, the billing for DME providers goes to the DME carrier and not to Medicare Part B carrier.

-5) Documentation: Ensure complete documentation with physician’s treatment plan along with the time frame of the DME to be used.
+Ensure complete documentation with the physician’s treatment plan along with the time frame of the DME to be used.

-7) Factory Invoice: An invoice with complete description of the item, including the medical necessity form with the physician’s signature should be attached.
+An invoice with a complete description of the item, including the medical necessity form with the physician’s signature should be attached.
 However, this cannot go electronically with the claim form.

 Note: All initial documents must be submitted in one envelope and only then processed electronically.
 This increases the accuracy and efficiency of the billing process.